-- (1) Financial years ended February 28, 2011, February 28, 2010 and February 28, 2009. - (2) For the purpose of the above table and for accounting purposes, the Company has determined the value of option awards made during any specific financial year using the Black-Scholes option valuation model at the time of the option grant.
-Please see the audited annual financial statements of the Company for the year ended February 28, 2011 for details regarding the assumptions underlying these Black-Scholes estimates. - (3) The amount represents the cash bonus paid to the Named Executive Officer. - (4) The long term incentive plan ("LTIP") means any plan providing compensation intended to motivate performance over a period greater than one financial year.
+(1) Financial years ended February 29, 2012, February 28, 2011 and February 28, 2010.

+- (2) For the purpose of the above table and for accounting purposes, the Company has determined the value of option awards made during any specific financial year using the Black-Scholes option valuation model at the time of the option grant.
+Please see the audited annual financial statements of the Company for the year ended February 29, 2012 for details regarding the assumptions underlying these Black-Scholes estimates. - (3) The amount represents the cash bonus paid to the Named Executive Officer. - (4) The long term incentive plan ("LTIP") means any plan providing compensation intended to motivate performance over a period greater than one financial year.
 LTIPs do not include option or stock appreciation rights plans or plans for compensation through shares or units that are subject to restrictions on resale.
-The Company did not grant any LTIP compensation during the recently completed fiscal year ended February 28, 2011. - (5) Mr. McConnell was appointed President and Chief Executive Officer on February 3, 2011.
-Prior to this appointment, Mr. McConnell was Executive Vice President and Director. - (6) Mr. Williams resigned as President and Chief Executive Officer on February 3, 2011; however remains a Director. - (7) Mr Goyman was appointed Vice-President, Nevada Projects on July 1, 2009. - (8) Mr. Ayranto was appointed Vice-President, Yukon on August 24, 2010.
-Prior to this appointment, Mr. Ayranto was Vice-President, Corporate Development.
+The Company did not grant any LTIP compensation during the recently completed fiscal year ended February 29, 2012. - (5) Mr. McConnell was appointed President and Chief Executive Officer on February 3, 2011.
+Prior to this appointment, Mr. McConnell was Executive Vice President. - (6) Mr. McConnell continues to be a director of the Company and has been a director for the years ended February 29, 2012, February 28, 2011 and February 28, 2010.
+All of Mr. McConnell's compensation was paid in respect of his role as an officer of the Company and not in respect of his capacity as a director of the Company. - (7) Mr Goyman was appointed Vice President, Nevada Projects on July 1, 2009. - (8) Mr. Ayranto was appointed Vice President, Development on May 16, 2012.
+Prior to this appointment, Mr. Ayranto was Vice President, Yukon and Vice President, Corporate Development.
 Mr Ayranto started with Victoria on June 4, 2009. \$10,000 of the \$60,000 paid in 2010 represents a cash bonus paid for the financial year ending February 28, 2010.
-The remaining \$50,000 represents a signing bonus paid to Mr. Ayranto. - (9) Mr. Williams and Mr. McConnell were also directors of the Company for the years ended February 28, 2011, February 28, 2010 and February 28, 2009.
-All of Mr. Williams' and Mr. McConnell's compensation for the years ended February 28, 2011, February 28, 2010 and February 28, 2009 was paid in respect of their roles as officers of the Company and not in respect of their capacity as directors of the Company. - \$8,261 of the \$33,261 paid in 2009 represents a signing bonus paid to Mr. Rendall over a six month period.
-The signing bonus was in recognition of relocation expenses incurred by Mr. Rendall.
-The remaining \$25,000 represents a cash bonus paid to Mr. Rendell for the financial year ending February 28, 2009.
+The remaining \$50,000 represents a signing bonus paid to Mr. Ayranto. - (9) Ms. Arychuk was appointed Vice President, Mine Support Services on September 2, 2011.